ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 the issuance protocol used to generate the token.
 Values are registered in an IANA registry, {{token-types}}.
 Challenges with unsupported token_type values MUST be ignored.
-This value determines the structure and semantics of the rest of the structure.
+This value determines the structure and semantics of the rest of the structure; see {{token-types}} for the registry information which establishes and defines the relationship between "token_type" and the contents of the TokenChallenge message.

 - "issuer_name" is a string containing the name of the issuer.
 This is a hostname that is used to identify the issuer that is allowed to issue